aspyct/webmanner/README.md

 What is it?
 -----------

-Yet another manpage to html converter.
+Yet another manpage to html converter, built and tested on OSX.

+**Turns out that webmanner doesn't work with linux man...
+I'll fix that as soon as possible!**

 How to use?
 -----------

 Simply pipe the manpage to webmanner and redirect the output to the desired file.

-**Turns out that this does not work under linux.**

 ```bash
 man 2 read | webmanner > read.2.html